 The Washington State Library serves the public but was not established as a traditional public library.
 None of our governing RCWs, WACs, or Secretary of State policies state we must provide internet access for reasons other than facilitating the use of our collections.
 The local Timberland Public Library system has several branch libraries nearby where you can use a public computer.
 We understand these changes might pose a problem for some of our users and we apologize.

-How will these appointments work?
+How do these appointments work?
 Do I have to know ahead of time how I’ll be using the library?

-Research appointments will be granted for the following reasons: a consultation with a reference librarian on a topic related to Pacific Northwest history, government, genealogy, or culture; browsing the Northwest collection; reviewing Washington newspapers in print or on microfilm; using materials from our other rare and government collections; utilizing collaborative workspaces for projects related to state government.
-Appointments will not be granted for purposes unrelated to the State Library’s research collections and expertise.
+Research appointments are granted for the following reasons: a consultation with a reference librarian on a topic related to Pacific Northwest history, government, genealogy, or culture; browsing the Northwest collection; reviewing Washington newspapers in print or on microfilm; using materials from our other rare and government collections; utilizing collaborative workspaces for projects related to state government.
+Appointments are not granted for purposes unrelated to the State Library’s research collections and expertise.
 Click here to book your appointment now.